BrightoKusi/10Alytics-Job-Board-Service-AWS-ETL-Pipeline-/README.md

 - copy_to_redshift >> end_execution: Finish the execution.

 ### DAG Dependencies
-- The DAG ordernow depends on the successful completion of each task before proceeding to the next task.
+- The DAG jobs_data depends on the successful completion of each task before proceeding to the next task.
 - If a task fails, it will retry once after a delay of 5 minutes (retry_delay).

 ### How to Run